Salt-Mc/Flare-On/FlareOn11/Ch09/Readme.md

 # Solution

-Exception plays not much hinderance and we don't pay too mcuch attention to it in this solution.
+Exception plays not much hinderance and thus we don't pay too much attention to it in this solution.
 We will have to use it a little bit while automating.

 ## Removing the obfuscation while mainitaining executability
 The obfuscation is as follow: